 The LSF-USA chapter is up and running and we are in the middle of our first official mission.
 Ute Zahn and I traveled to Trinidad to work with the students and faculty of the University of Trinidad/Tobago and the Academy of Music.
 I went in early March, 2013 and spent a week rehairing and restoring bows, as well as teaching 6-7 college-aged students how to rehair bows.

 We are proud to announce that Ute Zahn and Anna Huthmaker were invited to the 2014 Violin Society of America Conference to present a seminar on LSF-USA!!
 A wonderful time was had by all, and the mission of LSF-USA was shared with many.
 For a transcript of the lecture, click here.

-During the 2013/2014 holidays, LSF Board members Ute Zahn and Anna Huthmaker traveled to Trinidad to do some more work with the Citizens/CANOAE program.
+During the 2013/2014 holidays, LSF Board members Ute Zahn and Anna Huthmaker traveled to Trinidad to do some more work with the Caribbean Network Arts & Education Foundation (CANOAE) program.
+Both the trip to Trinidad and the string program are sponsored by First Citizens Bank.
 For more details, click here.

-In March of 2013, LSF members Anna Huthmaker and Ute Zahn traveled to Trinidad to work with the Academy of Music and the University of Trinidad/Tobago.
+In March of 2013, LSF members Anna Huthmaker and Ute Zahn traveled to Trinidad to work with the University of Trinidad and Tobago, Academy for the Performing Arts.
 For more details, click here.

-LSF-USA is proud to announce that we are now a non-profift organization under section 501(c)(3) of the Internal Revenue Service.
+LSF-USA is proud to announce that we are now a non-profit organization under section 501(c)(3) of the Internal Revenue Service.

 In October of 2011, LSF members Ute Zahn, Jesse Berndt and Martin Nitsche traveled to Jamaica on a service trip.
 For more details, click here.